DTF Film vs Heat Transfer Vinyl (HTV): Which Is Better for Your Garment Business?

 Conclusion: Which Should You Choose?

-Want to see how much you could save with DTF?
-Click “WhatsApp” below—we'll calculate your potential cost savings based on your current order volume and send free DTF samples to test.
+Want to calculate how much you could save switching to DTF film?
+Click WhatsApp below—we'll run the numbers based on your current order volume and send free DTF film samples so you can test the quality yourself before committing.

 As a marketing specialist at SAILLAGE, I’m passionate about transforming complex film technologies into engaging, easy-to-understand stories.
 With a focus on DTF films, I create insightful content that connects innovation with real-world applications.
 My goal is to help customers and industry professionals understand the latest trends, materials, and solutions shaping the garment printing world.